novakgeoenergie/GHEToolManual/docs/sources/FAQ's/how_to_interpret_results.rst

 * **Tf peak heating** This is the average fluid temperature you get during the peak in heating.

 The last two temperatures are related to the base load (i.e. the average load in a certain month).
-The peak only occurs for a certain amount of hours (which can be set in the :ref:`tab earth` tab), but the average load occurs for a whole month constantly.
+The peak only occurs for a couple of hours (which can be set in the :ref:`tab earth` tab), but the average load occurs for a whole month constantly.
-This line is the average *average* fluid temperature you get when you assume the whole heating or cooling demand of a certain month, is spread out evenly throughout this month.
+This line is the average *average* fluid temperature you get when you assume the whole heating or cooling demand of a certain month, is spread out evenly throughout this month and can be seen as the average fluid temperature you get on average during that month.

 .. hint::
     If you have for example a heating demand of 730kWh, this will give you a base load of 1kW for the entire month.